What KlicLok actually is - and why buyers keep getting confused

 Which setup should you actually go with?

-If you already own a HiSmith machine with KlicLok, the answer is straightforward: buy KlicLok-labelled attachments and use the Spring Attachment or Suction Cup Adaptor for hands-free sessions.
-The system is designed to work together and the connection quality under sustained motion is better than what you'll get from standard mounts.
+If you already own a HiSmith machine with KlicLok, the answer is straightforward: buy KlicLok-labelled attachments.
+The system is designed to work together, the swap is tool-free, and the non-spin connector keeps the attachment where you put it.

 If you're deciding between a KlicLok-equipped HiSmith machine and a machine using standard mounts, the main question is how much you value the attachment ecosystem.
-KlicLok gives you a more secure quick-release connection and better hands-free stability.
+KlicLok gives you a fast, tool-free, non-spin quick-release connection within a single brand.
 Standard mounts give you access to a broader range of third-party accessories.
 Neither is objectively wrong - it depends on what you're planning to use it for.

 For anyone starting out with sex machines more broadly, the Sex Machines collection is a good place to compare what's available across machine types before committing to a connection standard.